GorillaStack/serverless-hipchat-connect/README.md

 ### Client assets to s3

 Client assets are copied to the s3 bucket defined in `s-project.json` by the [serverless-client-s3 plugin](https://github.com/serverless/serverless-client-s3).

+We also support the substitution of config values from your environment specific configuration within `config.json`.  `grunt copy:prod` for example will substitute configuration values from the production subdocument of the config document.

 ```json
 "custom": {